RAvgCoder/AdventOfCode2023/README.md

 ## Structure
 Solutions: `src\main\kotlin`

-## Instructions for Running Code
-To run the Python solutions, ensure you have Python installed.
-For Java solutions, use an IDE like IntelliJ or compile using `javac`.

 ## Usage
 Feel free to explore, use, or contribute to this repository!
 If you have suggestions or improvements, submit a pull request.